hchesnutt/cdminer/README.md

 cdminer <path> <query> <param>
 ```
 ### `<path>`
 Relative path to json file.
+Also accepts `--help` to print docs to console.

 ### `<query>`
 cdminer will suggest most similar query in case of misspell based on Levenshtein distance.
 Query can be one of the following:

 #### **locate**
   - Finds the list of companies by state location.
 `<param>` must be a state acronym and is case sensitive.